FREAC/PyUTM/README.md

 The **first set** of characters in a grid reference describes its **Grid Zone Designation** (GZD).
 - This can be either two or three characters long and is comprised of a number between 1 and 60 followed by a letter (*e.g.* **33M**).
 By default, PyUTM adds a leading zero to numbers less than 10 (*e.g.* **02U**).
+- With some exceptions in the northern latitudes and at the poles, the GZD describes a standard area encompassing 6° of longitude and 8° of latitude.
 - The letters 'I' and 'O' are omitted to avoid confusion with the numbers '1' and '0'.
-- With some exceptions in the northern latitudes and at the poles, the GZD describes a standard area encompassing 6° of longitude and 8° of latitude.

 The **second set** of characters in a grid reference describes its **100 kilometer square** within the GZD.
 - This is always two characters long and is comprised of two letters, again omitting 'I' and 'O' (*e.g.* **XS**).
 - Though the majority of squares within a GZD are 100 km on each side, those located on the edges of the GZD can be smaller in area, due to the [conformal nature of the projections](https://en.wikipedia.org/wiki/Conformal_map_projection) from which the grid references are derived.

 The **third and fourth sets** of characters in a grid reference describe its distance in meters from the lower left corner of the 100 km square.
-The third set of characters describes **the location's distance east** of the lower left corner (its *easting*), while the fourth set of characters describes **the location's distance north** of the lower left corner (its *northing*).
+The third set of characters describes the **location's distance east** of the lower left corner (its *easting*), while the fourth set of characters describes the **location's distance north** of the lower left corner (its *northing*).
-- Both sets can be between zero and five characters long and are comprised entirely of digits; they must have the same number of characters and are not separated by a space (*e.g.* **96496691**).
+- Both sets can be between zero and five characters long and are comprised entirely of digits; they must have the same number of characters and are not separated by a space (*e.g.* **97396762**).
-  - 96496691 represents a location of 9649 easting and 6691 northing.
+  - 97396762 represents a location of 9739 easting and 6762 northing.
 - The number of digits used in each set determines the number of meters that those digits represent.
 As the number of digits increases from zero to five, so does the precision with which a location can be established within the 100 km square: